josephkane/angular-stock-tracker/README.md

 # AngularStockTracker - Joe Kane

+## Angular/CLI

+Make sure you have the Angular CLI installed by running `ng --version`.
+If not installed, run `npm install -g @angular/cli`.

+## Run app

+After cloning the repo, `cd` in to the project folder and run `npm install`.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server.
+A new browser window will automatically open and point to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.